What is Research Cloud

 How to get started

-Check that you’re affiliated with a Dutch research institution to set up the workspace for yourself.
+Make sure that you’re affiliated with a Dutch research institution to set up the work space for yourself.

 Once your wallet is approved, you will receive an email from SURF to set up your initial workspace.
 This will look like this: